 Happy New Year, for the Love of my Life.
 I presented to him the Cornish Game Hen and his favorite vegetable.

-VERDICT: The dinner looked fancy, with a candle lit table and soft music.
+TASTING NOTES: The dinner looked fancy, with a candle lit table and soft music.
 Flavor-wise, the bird was moist and flavorful.
 Craig ate the whole bird, without any problem.
 The Brussels Sprouts turned out to be my favorite part of the meal.
 I’m the one who’s a bit underwhelmed by this veggie, but the citrus zest and molasses was perfect.
 I loved the crunch of the tart pomegranate arils.
 As far as the work involved, it was no more difficult than a typical work night dinner.

 Happy New Year!